morhilai/ravendb-jvm-tutorials/README.md

 (Getters and setters are omitted for brevity)

 In the Patient entity, a portrait of the patient is attached to the document using the `Session.Advanced.Attachments.Store` method.
-Attachments, just like documents, are tracked by the session and will be only saved to the Server when `Session.SaveChanges` is executed.
+Attachments, just like documents, are tracked by the session and will only be saved to the Server when `Session.SaveChanges` is called.
 Changes to attachments and changes to documents made in the context of the same session will be executed as part of one ACID transaction.

 ```java